yoheinakajima/babyagi/README.md

 ## Authors and Acknowledgment

-All credit goes to @yoheinakajima.
-This work is built on BABYAGI project
+All credit goes to @yoheinakajima as the work is built on first commit of BABYAGI project

 ## License